bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 | ![Pressure over time]({{ page.root }}/fig/pressure.png)  | ![Density over time]({{ page.root }}/fig/density.png)  |

-You can see that the system reaches a plateau on each one of this values.
-We want to highlight that the MM equilibration in this tutorial is too short (only 60ps) and we suggest you to run a longer equilibration steps in your simulations.
+You can see that the system starts to reach a plateau on each one of these values.
+We want to reiterate that the MM equilibration in this tutorial is way too short (only 60ps) and we suggest you to run a longer equilibration steps in your simulations.

-It is not within the scope of this tutorial to analyse these equilibration runs, therefore we leave that to you.
-However we provide a jupyter notebook with the code to produce these graphs for your systems.
+It is not within the scope of this tutorial to fully analyse these equilibration runs, therefore we leave that to you.
+However, we provide a jupyter notebook with the code to produce these graphs for your systems.